 Would the dam threaten endangered and sensitive species?

 NID has indicated that several species could be endangered by Centennial Dam.
 These include two federally listed species (the valley elderberry longhorn beetle and California red-legged frog), four state species of special concern (the foothill yellow-legged frog, western pond turtle, coast horned lizard, and tri-colored blackbird), and four sensitive plant species (Brandegee’s clarkia, inundated bog-clubmoss, Stebbin’s phacelia, and Nisenan manzanita).

-There is no guarantee that Centennial Reservoir, if built, will ever actually fully fill.
-The amount of surplus water needed to fill Centennial has only happened twice since 2002[vii].
-Predictions about future rainfall are very uncertain.
-Inserting another dam on the Bear River, especially one unlikely to spill, could jeopardize water supply reliability for downstream farmers that depend on Camp Far West Reservoir—that’s a case of robbing Peter to pay Paul with serious potential consequences.
+Centennial Reservoir would fill inconsistently and fluctuate dramatically.
+The result is that a tranquil river canyon would become another muddy “bathtub ring” reservoir.
+The amount of surplus water needed to fill Centennial occurs infrequently.
+Predictions about future rainfall and snowpack are uncertain.
+Inserting another dam on the Bear River, especially one filling and spilling infrequently, could jeopardize water supply reliability for downstream farmers that depend on Camp Far West Reservoir and downstream benefits to endangered fish.
+Centennial is bad for agriculture and fish.

 How can I get involved?

-Public scrutiny of this proposal is vital, so please become a “Dam Watchdog” today.
+Take action at StopCentennial.org or become a “Dam Watchdog” today.
+Public scrutiny of this proposal is vital.
 SYRCL will keep you informed of the project and how best to make your voice heard.
-There will be public hearings on the dam’s environmental impacts this winter and summer, where we will need the community to attend, write letters and speak out.
+There will be public hearings on the dam’s environmental impacts where we will need the community to attend, write letters and speak out.
 There will be many volunteer opportunities for grassroots activists, and funds are needed for outreach and legal defense.